IgorMeloS/Machine-Learning/README.md

 ## Machine Learning

 This folder contains some Machine Learn Models according the type of problem.
 In each folder we found a simple program to explain in details the algorithms and implementations referent to the model.
-Also I present somo real cases to verify all the models.
+Also I present somo real cases in the selection model folder.

 This repository is organized in follow order